TEACHERS: Get free access to all Lessons and Current Events

 For many, Henry David Thoreau is best known for his 1854 experiment on simplicity, where he lived in the woods of Massachusetts on Walden Pond.
 The resulting book "Walden; or, Life in the Woods," has connected generations of readers to his vision of self-reliance, closeness to nature and transcendentalism.
 An art museum located near Walden Pond has launched a show, Walden Revisited, with works inspired by and responding to Thoreau’s work.

 Toni Morrison, who won a Nobel Prize for Literature, believes in addressing reality in her writing, no matter how painful.
 In this audio story, she reflects on writing about unfortunate truths, such as racism.
-Morrison’s writing offers readers rich characterization and captivating dialogue as well as vivid depictions of harsh realities.
+Morrison’s stories are full of complicated characters and interesting dialogue while portraying harsh realities.
 Listen to hear Morrison reflect on the realities of racism today and learn what Morrison's writing means to one admirer who values Morrison's talent for storytelling.